craftingcity/The-Known-World/Prenotes July xx2 25.md

 You have escaped the underwhelming security of the prison through the entrance you came through, toting a verbally short person of interest through a stinking combination of fluid and rot back to the surface of the city now in conflict.
 A thought comes.
 'Release' does not mean 'Ensure the safety of', or 'Do not interrogate', or even 'Do not re-capture'.
 These actions may be considered irresponsible, or even treasonous, but you consider them nonetheless.

-Pounding boot falls, incoherent screams, and blasting gunfire slowly trickle into your ears from the stormdrains around the
+Pounding boot falls, incoherent screams, and blasting gunfire slowly trickle into your ears from the storm drains around the city

 ### What does the World Know?